WELCOME TO OAKLAND RISING ACTION

 Oakland Rising Action is a community-led political organization focused on supporting candidates and issues that drive a progressive agenda for Oakland’s working-class, immigrant and communities of color living in the flatlands of Oakland.
 Through a thorough process that includes a written questionnaire and panel and/or individual interviews, Oakland Rising Action endorses those candidates that most align with our values, vision, and emerging progressive strategy for Oakland.
 To ensure that alignment, our endorsement process engages activists, organizers and leaders of Oakland’s progressive left at all stages.
-Below are our endorsements for Oakland Mayoral and City Council races that voters will determine on Tuesday, November 4, 2014.

 To ensure that we are building a thoughtful, progressive voting bloc, and are better able to dialogue with fellow stakeholders who have reached different conclusions, we offer here some critique and analysis to clarify why we have, made the endorsements you see.